Ukrainian parliament approves judicial reforms | Politics

 Ukrainian parliament approves judicial reforms

+The U.S. embassy in Ukraine, which had expressed concerns over the original version of the bill, welcomed the approval as "an important step forward toward comprehensive judicial reform", adding it looked forward to the final text of the law.
+Ukraine's foreign allies wanted their representatives to be involved in the re-establishing of the commission to ensure the process was transparent and honest.

-The Ukrainian parliament on Tuesday approved a draft law that would re-establish a special commission on appointing judges, and lawmakers said the law's wording was in line with the suggestions of Western donors.
+The Ukrainian parliament approved a draft law on Tuesday that would re-establish a special commission on appointing judges, and lawmakers said the wording of the law was in line with the suggestions of Western donors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)